AuroraBytesX/Terminal-Explainer/README.md

 * Local explanations work directly from the frontend.
 * You can add features like API key input or request limits later.

----

-Let me know if you want to add screenshots or a contribution guide!